hephaestus-ai/b/content/posts/sheaves_from_scratch.md

 **Application 1.8.** In topological data analysis, persistent cohomology detects shape in point-clouds.
 The raw algorithm feeds a simplicial-complex sheaf into a cohomology engine; the resulting bar-codes visualize when local clusters knit together.
 Newer techniques replace simplices with *cosheaves* to encode *directed* influence, useful in network flow and contagion models.

 **Application 1.9.** Computational neuroscience offers an instructive case: local measurements of neural activity (say, micro-electrode arrays in mouse visual cortex) identify *receptive fields* that overlap spatially and temporally.
 A sheaf whose sections are firing-rate distributions over electrode patches tracks which local patterns are compatible.
 Cohomology then reveals global motifs such as orientation maps or grid-cell lattices - features that may not be obvious from any single electrode but emerge when the patches glue coherently.
-(TODO: might want a citation for this in particular)

 #### The Mathematician’s View